AveryMillard/Slime-Lab/README.md

 # Slime Lab (SLAB)

-Slime Lab is a short experimental Unity game built as part of the **University of Central Florida’s AI in Game Programming course**.
+Slime Lab is a short experimental Unity game built as part of the **University of Central Florida’s AI in Game Programming course** in the Fall semester of 2024.
 The project explores the design of a **procedural puzzle dungeon**: a dynamically generated maze filled with hazards, stealth segments, environmental puzzles, item pickups, and a challenging multi-phase boss encounter.

 The player controls a small slime creature navigating through interconnected rooms, solving puzzles, collecting upgrades, and preparing for the final showdown.